American Express Rewards Checking Account Review 2024

 A big selling point of the American Express checking account is the lack of several types of common fees.
 There won’t be any overdraft charges to worry about, since a debit card transaction will simply decline if you don’t have the funds in the checking account to cover it.
 There are no monthly maintenance or minimum balance fees or fees for making withdrawals at any one of the 37,000 MoneyPass ATMs.

-The account isn’t entirely free of fees — transactions conducted in foreign currencies come with a charge of 2.7%.
+Transactions conducted in foreign currencies come with a charge of 2.7%; though, this has been temporarily suspended as of July 18, 2024.
 Luckily, such transactions are typically rare for the average account holder.

 Interest Rate